oct1473254/TheaterNotes/index.md

 -

 ### Suggested Structure of events: Loss / reunion
--The Encounter
+- The Encounter
--Loss
+- Loss
--Something happens
+- Something happens
--reunion
+- reunion

-This Zoom room is always open, along with breakout rooms.
+#### This Zoom room is always open, along with breakout rooms.
+Please schedule a time to meet with your partner and rehearse.
+The performances should be repeatable and well-rehearsed.
+- Partners should take care of themselves and each other.
+Don't do anything unsafe.
+Don't lose sleep over this assignment, or make unreasonable demands of your partner or yourself.